Syria, Russia pound rebel-held Aleppo but advances halt

 The advances mean the government appears closer to victory than at any point since 2011 protests against Assad evolved into armed rebellion.
 The war has killed more than 300,000 people and made more than 11 million homeless.

-A win for Assad in Aleppo looks close, but fighting still raged on Saturday.
+A win for Assad in Aleppo looks close, but the fighting still raged on Saturday.

+In a surprise setback elsewhere, government forces lost control of most of the ancient city of Palmyra in eastern Syria to Islamic State, a war monitor and rebels said.
+[L5N1E506M]

+The army earlier said it had sent reinforcements to Palmyra, more than 200 kms (130 miles) away, to stave off a fierce attack by the militants.

 Russian warplanes and Syrian artillery bombarded rebel-held districts, and rebels responded with shelling of government-controlled areas as gunfire rang out, a Reuters correspondent in Aleppo said.